Internet advertising of businesses - statistics on usage of ads

 Use of internet ads by businesses

 In the last 15 years the internet has redefined traditional broadcast media — television and radio — as well as print media, such as magazines and newspapers.
 It offers a number of new or extended services, particularly in marketing and advertising.
-In 2016, some 25 % of EU businesses employing at least 10 people reported using internet advertising.
-Among the EU Member States in 2016, internet advertising was used by a third or more of enterprises in Malta (46 %), Sweden (42 %), Denmark (40 %), Ireland, Lithuania and Finland (all 33 %), while it concerned less than 20 % of enterprises in Romania (12 %), Portugal (15 %), France and Italy (both 18 %) as well as Bulgaria and Hungary (both 19 %).
+In 2018, some 26 % of EU businesses employing at least 10 people reported using internet advertising.
+Among the EU Member States in 2018, internet advertising was used by almost every second enterprise in Denmark and Malta (both 47 %), followed by Sweden (44 %), while it concerned less than 20 % of enterprises in Romania (15 %), Portugal (16 %) and France (19 %) (Figure 1).

 The use of contextual advertising was far more popular than the other types of targeted internet advertising.
-This is most likely to be because the technologies embedded into webpages are easy to implement.
-Some 78 % of EU businesses advertising on the internet used information from the content of internet surfers’ webpages or keywords from their queries to identify the audience accurately before sending relevant ads.
-In eleven EU countries this type of advertising was used by more than 80 % of businesses.
+This is most likely because the technologies embedded into webpages are easy to implement.
+Some 80 % of EU businesses advertising on the internet used information from the content of internet surfers’ webpages or keywords from their queries to identify the audience accurately before sending relevant ads.
+In ten EU countries this type of advertising was used by more than 80 % of businesses using internet ads.

-Behavioural targeting and geo-targeting were used by 27 % and 30 % of EU businesses respectively.
-Some 35 % of businesses reported using other targeted internet advertising methods than those mentioned above.
-For behavioural targeting, the highest shares were recorded in Cyprus (48 %), the Netherlands and Finland (both 42 %).
-Geo-targeting was used by more than half of businesses advertising on-line in Cyprus (53 %) and by around 40 % of them in Ireland (43 %), Malta (41 %), the Netherlands (40 %), Latvia and Finland (both 39 %).
+Behavioural targeting and geo-targeting were used by 32 % and 37 % of EU businesses respectively.
+Some 38 % of businesses reported using targeted internet advertising methods other than those mentioned above.
+For behavioural targeting, the highest shares were recorded in Estonia (54 %), Finland (49 %), Cyprus (48 %), the Netherlands (43 %) and Malta and Portugal (both 42 %).
+Geo-targeting was used by more than half of businesses advertising online in Cyprus (55 %) and Ireland (51 %), followed by the United Kingdom (47 %), Malta (46 %), the Netherlands and Portugal (both 45 %) (Table 1).

-As Figure 2 shows, for the businesses that used internet ads, their size was not the decisive factor in determining whether they used contextual advertising rather than behavioural targeting or geo-targeting ads.
-Contextual advertising was used by 78 % of SMEs and 81 % of large companies, behavioural targeting by 26 % of SMEs but 43 % of large companies, and geo-targeting ads by 30 % of SMEs but 41 % of large companies.
+As Figure 2 shows, for the businesses that used internet ads, the distribution of the types of online advertising methods used did not differ much between enterprises of different size groups.
+Contextual advertising was used by 80 % of SMEs and 82 % of large companies, behavioural targeting by 31 % of SMEs but 46 % of large companies, and geo-targeting ads by 36 % of SMEs but 44 % of large companies.

 Internet advertising is not only used by companies that sell to consumers online.
 In fact, it is mostly used by companies selling offline.
-Out of 25 % of EU businesses advertising on the internet, only 7 % also made web sales to consumers.
+Overall, out of 26 % of EU businesses advertising on the internet, only 7 % also made web sales to private consumers.
+However, in the accommodation sector, almost 40% of companies that advertised over the internet also made web sales to private consumers (Figure 5).

-The data presented in this article are based on the results of the 2016 European Union survey on ‘ICT usage and e-commerce in enterprises’.
+The data presented in this article are based on the results of the 2017 and 2018 European Union survey on ‘ICT usage and e-commerce in enterprises’.

-Statistics were obtained from business surveys conducted by national statistical authorities in 2016.
-The statistical observation unit is the 'enterprise', as set out in Regulation 696/1993.
+Statistics were obtained from business surveys conducted by national statistical authorities in these years.
+The statistical observation unit is the 'enterprise', as set out in Regulation (EC) No 696/1993.
 The survey covered enterprises (i.e. businesses) employing at least 10 people.

 Economic activities correspond to the NACE Revision 2 classification.
 The sectors covered are manufacturing; electricity, gas and steam; water supply; construction; wholesale and retail trades; repair of motor vehicles and motorcycles; transportation and storage; accommodation and food service activities; information and communication; real estate; professional, scientific and technical activities; administrative and support activities; and repair of computers and communication equipment.
 Businesses are broken down by size into small (employing 10-49 people), medium (50-249 people) and large companies (250 or more people).